 Most people have created confusion between the elements of yoga and the limbs of Yoga.
 There has to be no confusion between these two.
 Common people think Patanjali and 8 Limbs of Yoga are the real elements of Yoga.
 However, it is to be noted that before the system of Patanjali, there existed another way of looking at the Yogic Principles.

 You can read the following article to know.
 Click here to read the article on Hiranyagarbha Yoga Darshana, a Yoga before Patanjali.

 Elements of Yoga are categorical rather than having certain numbers.
-A Yoga practitioner-focused only on physical exercises cannot explain the reality of Yoga.
-Most of the Yoga Teachers miss it because of the negative inferences.
-They say, Yoga is done for physical and mental fitness only, that’s not the whole truth.
+A Yoga practitioner focused only on physical exercises cannot explain the reality of Yoga.
+Most Yoga Teachers miss it because of the negative inferences.
+They say, Yoga is done for physical and mental fitness only, but that’s not the whole truth.

 Yoga is to understand ‘supreme- self’ rather than connecting with our body through various poses.